hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 #### 3
-## Future:
+# Future:

-I believe all educated people should have some hands on Robotics and Machine Learning Education.
+## I believe all educated people should have some forom of hands on Robotics and Machine Learning Education.
 Doesn't matter if you are at University to become a Lawyer, Accountant, Scientist, Educator or any field.
 Machine Learning is here to have an enormous effect both good and bad on all areas of our lifes.
+Knowing how Deep Learning works might be the most important thing Educators teach.